 Fall National College Media Convention

-College students and advisers seeking advice and tips about student-produced media are invited to attend.
-The multi-day convention, with dynamic keynote speakers, will include networking opportunities, informative panel discussions, hands-on tutorials and access to media professionals.
+We invite college journalists and advisers at all levels of expertise who seeking advice and insight about student-produced media.
+The multi-day, on-site convention, with dynamic keynote speakers, will include networking opportunities, informative panel discussions, hands-on tutorials and access to media professionals.

 The event will cover all aspects of college media, from rapidly changing multimedia platforms to newspaper, broadcast, yearbook and magazine journalism.
-Students will also benefit from career-focused sessions with guidance on life after graduation.
+Students will also benefit from career-focused sessions with guidance on career paths after graduation.
 Advisers will be offered special programming focused on their specific challenges.

-The Associated Collegiate Press is steadfast in its mission to serve student media, introduce new ideas and reinforce best practices, reward excellence, embrace diversity, and provide ample networking and partnership opportunities.
-Founded in 1921, ACP is a 501-c3 association.
+Associated Collegiate Press is steadfast in its mission to serve student media, introduce new ideas and reinforce best practices, reward excellence, embrace diversity, and provide ample networking and partnership opportunities.
+Founded in 1921, ACP celebrates 100th year in serving student journalism.

 The voice of collegiate media and its advisers, College Media Association serves student media pros, staffs and programs with education, research and resources.
 Founded in 1954 as the National Council of College Publications Advisers, CMA now has more than 600 members — the people who advise the nation’s collegiate media newspapers, yearbooks, magazines, broadcast and electronic media and their staffs — from coast to coast.

 To learn more about sponsorships and exhibiting at the convention trade show, contact ACP’s

 Ashley Tilley, ashley@